Menil Collection: The Byzantine Fresco Chapel

-Cy Twombly Pavilion
+Cy Twombly Gallery

 In 1992, Renzo Piano was commissioned by Dominique de Menil to build a small, independent pavilion dedicated to the work of Cy Twombly, Jr. in the grounds of the Menil Collection.
 In contrast to the Menil’s main museum building and the surrounding bungalows, the Cy Twombly Gallery is built of sand-colored block concrete, is square in plan and contains nine galleries.
 Similar to the main museum, it is lit through the roof, but here with an external canopy of louvers, shading the sloping, hipped glass roof, below which a fabric ceiling diffuses the light, giving a reduced intensity of around 300 lux.

 Menil Drawing Institute

 The Menil Drawing Institute, opened in 2018, is the first ground-up building in the United States dedicated to the exhibit, study, storage and conservation of modern and contemporary artworks on paper, according to the Menil Collection.
-Los Angeles-based architecture firm Johnston Marklee and New York-based landscape architecture firm Michael Van Valkenburgh Associates designed the Drawing Institute.
+Los Angeles–based architecture firm Johnston Marklee and New York–based landscape architecture firm Michael Van Valkenburgh Associates designed the Drawing Institute.
 They worked in close collaboration with the New York–based structural engineering firm Guy Nordenson and Associates.
 Johnston Marklee was selected to design it after winning a competition that also included David Chipperfield, SANAA and Tatiana Bilbao.
-Rhode Island-based Gilbane Building Company, a subsidiary of Gilbane, Inc., was selected as the general contractor.
+Rhode Island–based Gilbane Building Company, a subsidiary of Gilbane, Inc., was selected as the general contractor.